 Decide your KPIs

-Once you have your primary business goals in place, it should be fairly easy to decide on KPIs that will lead into them.
+Once you have your primary business goals in place, it should be fairly easy to decide on KPIs that will lead to them.
 These should be more specific, such as # of visitors a month, or a certain percentage increase in traffic over X amount of time.

 Plug-in to get the most out of your platforms

-Make sure all your marketing platforms (social, email, etc) are plugged into your analytics with UTM tracking, etc. If they’re not, you won’t get the full snapshot of what you’re doing on the marketing front and your reports may be skewed or confusing.
+Make sure all your marketing platforms (social, email, etc.) are plugged into your analytics with UTM tracking, etc. If they’re not, you won’t get the full snapshot of what you’re doing on the marketing front, and your reports may be skewed or confusing.

-Figure out your segments
+Figure out your segments.

-Check and adjust on the regular
+Check and adjust on the regular.

 This is not a set-it-and-forget-it kind of thing.
-Keeping an eye on your analytics can help you increase conversions, keep your website healthy and up-to-date.
+Keeping an eye on your analytics can help you increase conversions, and keep your website healthy and up-to-date.
 Make sure you schedule reports to ensure you’re doing a regular check-in on your site.